avvo/coding-style/README.md

       .select { |name| name.start_with?('S') }
       .map { |name| name.upcase }
     ```

-    Some will argue that multiline chaining would look OK with the use of {...}, but they should
-    ask themselves - is this code really readable and can the blocks' contents be extracted into
-    nifty methods?

 * Consider using explicit block argument to avoid writing block
   literal that just passes its arguments to another block.
 Beware of